speedrunners-ist/hangman-rc/README.md

 In order to compile the project, `c++20` (available since GCC 9) is required.
 There are two ways to compile the project:

-- Using `make dev`, which will generate the server's binary according to the project statement's specifications - the `RRV` answer is sent with an `OK` status code, instead of the game's associated word, and the word-list reading order is **randomized**.
+- Using `make prod`, which will generate the server's binary according to the project statement's specifications - the `RRV` answer is sent with an `OK` status code, instead of the game's associated word, and the word-list reading order is **randomized**.